 \textbf{\textit{Knowledge distillation:}} Data-free knowledge distillation (DFKD) \cite{micaelli2019zero, nayak2019zero, chen2019data} is a technique used to transfer knowledge from a large, well-trained model to a smaller, more compact model without the need for labeled training data.

 Frikha \textit{et al.} \cite{frikha2023towards} presented DEKAN, an approach named Domain Entanglement via Knowledge Amalgamation from Domain-Specific Networks, which effectively extracts and combines domain-specific knowledge from existing teacher models to create a domain-shift-robust student model.
-Niu \textit{et al.} \cite{niu2023mckd} introduced a Mutually Collaborative Knowledge Distillation (MCKD) framework for both federated UDA and DG, in which domain-invariant representations are learned in a data-free manner by performing mutually collaborative knowledge distillation between separated local models.
-Zhu \textit{et al.} \cite{zhu2021data} proposed a data-free knowledge distillation method for heterogeneous federated learning, which utilizes a lightweight generator to aggregate user information and improve the generalization performance of the global model with fewer communication rounds.
-Jeong \textit{et al.} \cite{jeong2018communication} developed data-free federated distillation (FD), a distributed model training algorithm for on-device ML that minimizes inter-device communication overhead and addresses the issue of non-IID data by introducing federated augmentation (FAug) to generate an IID dataset for improved performance.
-Zhang \textit{et al.} \cite{zhang2022fine} proposed FedFTG, a data-free knowledge distillation method that fine-tunes the global model in the server, effectively addressing data heterogeneity in FL and serving as a plugin to improve existing local optimizers.
+Niu \textit{et al.} \cite{niu2023mckd} introduced a Mutually Collaborative Knowledge Distillation, enhancing both federated UDA and DG by learning domain-invariant features in a data-free manner through collaborative distillation across disparate local models.
+Zhu \textit{et al.} \cite{zhu2021data} proposed a data-free knowledge distillation method for heterogeneous FL, which utilizes a lightweight generator to aggregate user information and improve the generalization performance of the global model with fewer communication rounds.
+Jeong \textit{et al.} \cite{jeong2018communication} developed data-free federated distillation, a distributed model training algorithm for on-device ML that minimizes inter-device communication overhead\hlyellow{.
+This method tackles the Non-IID data problem by implementing federated augmentation, which synthesizes an IID dataset to enhance performance.
+Zhang \textit{et al.}\mbox{\cite{zhang2022fine}} introduced FedFTG, a data-free knowledge distillation technique for fine-tuning the global model on the server, effectively mitigating data heterogeneity in FL and serving as a complementary enhancement to existing local optimizers.}

-DFKD can be leveraged successfully in FDG, wherein the student model is trained using multiple teachers that have been trained on diverse source domains, facilitating the generalization capability to previously unseen target domains.
+DFKD can be leveraged successfully in FDG, wherein the student model is trained using multiple teachers who have been trained on diverse source domains, facilitating the generalization capability to previously unseen target domains.

 \textbf{\textit{Semantic Aggregation and Calibration:}} In FDG, semantic aggregation and calibration refer to techniques used to consolidate and refine semantic representations across multiple federated nodes in a privacy-preserving manner.